The Dublin Village Tavern. Dublin, OH

 Price for a Guinness: $6.00 | Overall Rating: 8.35

 The bartender was a friendly one who gave a warm welcome.
 She apologized for the long wait before handing us a menu.
 Mind you, we waited about 15 seconds to be greeted by her.
 She gave us an average pour of Guinness in a 16oz glass.
 If you know anything about The Drunken Mallard by now, it's that we hate being served Guinness in a 16oz glass.
-We digress.
+I know it's America and that American's started the whole "16oz pint" crap, but we're not at Applebee's; we're at an Irish Pub damn it.
+Be authentic.
+Be traditional.
+I digress.

 You will have a hard time picking out a Gin or Whiskey because there are so many great options to choose from.
 An A+ rating on the liquor supply.

 Their food is splendid.
-They offer a $17 Shepherd's Pie, a good Reuben, and tasty looking Fish n' Chips.
-The people serving the food are polite, although it's safe to say that you probably shouldn't expect a brogue at anytime when inside the Village Tavern.
+They offer a steep $17 Shepherd's Pie, a good Reuben, and tasty looking Fish n' Chips.
+The people serving the food are polite, although it's safe to say that you probably shouldn't expect a brogue at any time when inside the Village Tavern.
+We're in midland Columbus; not too many Irishmen immigrated over here (no reason to).
+Cincinnati and Cleveland stole most of the Irish immigrants within this beautiful buckeye state.

-The Village Tavern receives a rightful recommendation and a lovely score of 8.35.
+The Village Tavern receives a rightful recommendation out of me.
+Slainte.

 Slainte!